anatol/booster/README.md

 and all modules from this directory needs to be added recursively. `booster` also takes modules dependencies into account, all dependencies of the specified modules will be added to the image as well.

 `compression` is a flag that specifies compression for the output initramfs file.
-Currently supported algorithms are "zstd" and "gzip".
+Currently supported algorithms are "zstd", "gzip", "none".
 If no option specified then "zstd" is used as a default compression.

 #### Command-line arguments